ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-06-aws-sysops-data-management.md

 Replicas can be promoted to a primary but this breaks the replication link.

-# Disaster Recovery - Onsite -> AWS
-A disaster is anything that has a negative impact on business continuity.
-AWS makes diaster recover way, way less expensive and easier to manage.
-One big way scenario is backing up your on-premise capability with AWS.
-Import/Export Snowball is great idea.

-There are numerous ways approaching diaster recover:

-- A **pilot light** is a small environment on AWS that can be scale quickly if there is a diaster recovery need.

-- A **hot standby**, also known as multi-site, is when all resources are ready for use at a moments notice -> This is expensive.

-## Storage Gateway
-Storage Gateways help extend local disaster recover to the cloud and augment local IT capabilities.
-There are three types of storage gateways:

-1. Gateway Stored Volumes - The entire dataset is stored onsite and async'd backed to S3

-2. Gateway Cached Volumes - The entire dataset is stored on S3 and frequently access materials are cached onsite.

-3. Gateway Virtual Tape Library - Offsite backup gateway to backup stuff offsite directly.

-# Diaster Recover on AWS
-Tons of learning in this areas... the big issues surrounding disaster recover ON AWS include:

-- AMI are region specific

-- EC2 key pairs are region specific

-- Read replicas can have delays

 #Labs
 [Introduction to Amazon Relational Database Service (RDS) (Linux)](https://qwiklabs.com/focuses/2926)